Climate Action Plan Home

 Action Sections

-The action plan is divided into nine sections, each with an overview, set of goals, strategies and specific actions.
+The KC Regional Climate Action Plan is divided into nine sections, each with an overview, set of goals, strategies and specific actions.
+These will serve as a basis for our comprehensive plan update in 2025.

 Collaboration & Leadership